Home » Technical Hub » Hardware: Fastener & Fitting Guide » Why U-bolts May be the Major Cause of Accidents

 How do I know if I have the right equipment on my caravan?

-U-bolts are often overlooked and just not on the maintenance checking schedule before your next caravan trip.
+Tightening bolts are often overlooked and just not on the maintenance checking schedule before your next caravan trip.

-broken u-boltsCouplemate have decided to undertake tests similar to rated Dee Shackles.
-The test for dee shackles is breaking load limited (BLL) / 6 = working load limit (WLL). (not the ATM).
+broken u-boltsThe couplemate decided to undertake tests similar to those for rated Dee Shackles.
+The test for dee shackles is breaking load limited (BLL) / 6 = working load limit (WLL) (not the ATM).
 To calculate the ATM, divide the WLL by 1.5.

-For example, if heavy-duty u-bolts break at 23t, the rated load limit is 5.75t.
+For example, if heavy-duty U-bolts break at 23t, the rated load limit is 5.75t.

 ATM is calculated at 5.75t / 1.5 = 3.83t max load.